diskoverdata/diskover-community/README.md

 * `Elasticsearch 5` (local or [AWS ES Service](https://aws.amazon.com/elasticsearch-service/), tested on Elasticsearch 5.6.9) Elasticsearch 6 is not supported yet.
 * `Redis` (tested on 4.0.8)

-** See requirements.txt for specific python module version numbers since newer versions can break diskover **
+**See requirements.txt for specific python module version numbers since newer versions may not work with diskover.**

 ### Optional Installs